orkhanag/LaRoy.ORM/README.md

 You do not need to open or close the connection, it is handled inside of methods.
 But you can open your connection before sending it if needed.

-Features not thoroughly tested use with caution.
-Any bug reports and suggestions are appreciated.
+## Contributing
+If you have suggestions for how LaRoy ORM could be improved, or want to report a bug, open an issue!
+I'd love all and any contributions.
 Send me an email(orkhan.naghisoy@gmail.com)

+## Notes
+*Features not thoroughly tested use with caution.